-Comment: Author suggests reserving foscarnet only for ganciclovir-resistant cases due nephrotoxicity concerns or ganciclovir intolerance.
+Comment: The author suggests reserving foscarnet only for ganciclovir-resistant cases due to nephrotoxicity concerns or ganciclovir intolerance.

 - Maschke M, Kastrup O, Esser S, et al. Incidence and prevalence of neurological disorders associated with HIV since the introduction of highly active antiretroviral therapy (HAART).
 J Neurol Neurosurg Psychiatry.
 2000;69(3):376-80.
 [PMID:10945813]

-Comment: Study documents prevalence of HIV -associated dementia and polyneuropathy as significantly lower in 1997-8 (p=0.02), with incidence of Toxoplasma encephalitis decreased from 5.7% in 1995-6 to 2.2% in 1997-8 (p=0.015).
-However, because of small numbers authors could reach no such similar conclusions regarding CMV CNS infection.
+Comment: Study documents prevalence of HIV -associated dementia and polyneuropathy as significantly lower in 1997-8 (p=0.02), with the incidence of Toxoplasma encephalitis, decreased from 5.7% in 1995-6 to 2.2% in 1997-8 (p=0.015).
+However, because of small numbers, authors could reach no such similar conclusions regarding CMV CNS infection.

 - Anduze-Faris BM, Fillet AM, Gozlan J, et al. Induction and maintenance therapy of cytomegalovirus central nervous system infection in HIV-infected patients.
 AIDS.
 2000;14(5):517-24.
 [PMID:10780714]